We started with nothing. Now we are

-In September 2017, after Lluvia stopped working at NAYA to stay home with the two Native foster youth in her care at that time, they found their opportunity to see if what started as a program could be built into a business.
+In September 2017, after Lluvia stopped working at NAYA, they found their opportunity to see if what started as a program could be built into a business.
 Lluvia and Chance acquired a vending space at NAYA’s annual Neerchokikoo Powwow.

 Since then they have continued to grow into a start-up business.
 In April 2018, Lluvia formed the business as Indigenous Come Up LLC, with Chance as her Co-Founder and contracted artist.